eclipse-edc/Connector/extensions/azure/cosmos/README.md

 ## Using document wrappers

 CosmosDB can essentially store any arbitrary JSON documents.
-However, for the purposes of EDC we've introduced a wrapper object, i.e. the `CosmosDocument`.
+However, for the purposes of EDC we've introduced a wrapper object, named the `CosmosDocument` and as a subclass the `LeaseableCosmosDocument`.
+Both offer a unified way of interacting with CosmosDB documents.

-All documents stored using EDC's CosmosDB implementation must have:
+All documents stored using EDC's CosmosDB stores must have:

 - an ID
 - a partition key